ropensci/software-review/CONTRIBUTING.md

 1. Open an issue

-2. Copy the following list into the issue and answer the following in brief:
+2. Copy the following template into the issue and answer as concisely as possible:

     ```
-    * Describe the package
+    * URL for the package (the development repository, not a stylized html page)
+    * Concise package description
     * What data source(s) does it work with (if applicable)?
     * Who is the target audience?
-    * Who has/will contribute to this package?
-    * Are you willing to follow the rOpenSci policies (link), including transferring your repo to the rOpenSci GitHub organization account? [yes/no]
+    * Check the box next to each policy below, confirming that you agree.
+These are mandatory.
+        * [ ] policy 1
+        * [ ] policy 2
+        * [ ] policy 3
+        * [ ] policy 4
+        * [ ] policy 5
-    * Are you willing to follow the [rOpenSci packaging guidelines](https://github.com/ropensci/packaging_guide?
-If you disagreem with any, explain.
+    * Do you agree to follow the [rOpenSci packaging guidelines](https://github.com/ropensci/packaging_guide?
+These aren't mandatory, but we strongly suggest you follow them.
+If you disagree with any, explain.
+    * Copy and paste the `DESCRIPTION` file from your package below these answers in a code block.
+Also, answer the following:
+        * Does the package have a CRAN accepted license?
+        * Are there any packages that your package depends on that are not on CRAN?
+        * Do you intend for this package to go on CRAN?
     ```

-3. Submit the issue
-4. We'll look over the issue and start a conversation with you.
-5. If we agree to accept the package, we'll have you transfer your GitHub repository if on GitHub, or import from another platform, or start a new repository.
+3. Once you have completed the template, submit the issue.
+Someone from our team will take a look within 1-2 business days and respond with next steps.
+Once your package is approved, we will provide further instructions on transferring your repository to the rOpenSci organizational account.

 ## Email?